Allan2024/Allan2024/README.md

 - Engaged in a major project aimed at recommending agricultural schemes to farmers, leveraging data analysis and machine learning to optimize resource allocation and increase agricultural productivity.

 🌱 **I’m currently learning:**
-- Advanced data analysis techniques and cloud computing.
+- Advanced data analysis techniques.

 🤝 **I’m looking to collaborate on:**
 - Web development projects, particularly those involving frontend frameworks like React.js.